“Out of intense complexities, intense simplicities emerge”. W. S. Churchill.

 taxes reduce that a bit to balance things up (“dampen down demand”).

 Sounds odd?
 Think of it as a washbasin with water (the economy) in it.
 The water (government-created money) comes from the tap, and the government controls the tap.
 The waste plug is used to drain excess water off (tax), to prevent the basin over-flowing.
 The water (money) drained off goes down the drain.
-So, in the country, the money that governments take in tax is simply cancelled on the Treasury master spreadsheet (the same one that money is created on).
+So, in the UK, and similar countries, the money that governments take in tax is simply cancelled on the Treasury master spreadsheet (the same one that money is created on).
 It is not actually paid out to anyone.
 “Taxpayers money” is nothing more than a very simplified idea of what happens.
 (Some call it a “fairy-tale”).
 This is very useful, if you are a government that wants to pretend that the country cannot afford to pay fair wage increases to nurses, or other things.

 from making people trade in pounds sterling, and countering runaway inflation,